lovegitman/OpenCore-UEFI-Template/README.md

 windows:
 1. run OpenCore-UEFI-Setup.bat
-2. Answer the prompt regarding internet connectivity.
-3. The script automatically installs or updates required tools.
+2. The script automatically installs or updates required tools.
-4. EFI keys, certificates, Microsoft certificates, EFI signature list files, and authorization files are generated or downloaded as needed
+3. EFI keys, certificates, Microsoft certificates, EFI signature list files, and authorization files are generated or downloaded as needed
-5. The script creates a "Download" directory and downloads the latest OpenCore version
+4. The script creates a "Download" directory and downloads the latest OpenCore version
-6. will ask to install opencore on your system
+5. will ask to install opencore on your system
 YOU MUST MODIFY system-files FOLDER FOR YOUR SYSTEM

 ```xml